- David Rudnick - President

-- Lisa Pavlovsky
+- Lisa Pavlovsky - Past President

-Susan Goldwasser - Women of Rodef Sholom President
+Jennifer Levine - Women of Rodef Sholom President

 BOARD BIOGRAPHIES IN ALPHABETICAL ORDER

 Julia was born in Washington DC but moved with her family out to the Bay Area when she was two.
 Shortly after moving to Marin, her family joined Rodef Sholom.
-As a kid, she attended Rodef’s Religious School and was confirmed, and a decade later she and her husband Joshua were married by Rabbi Barenbaum.
-About a decade after that, she and Joshua decided to re-join Rodef Sholom when they were looking for a synagogue affiliation to support raising their young family in a Jewish mindset.
-Since then, she has been a project coordinator for Mitzvah Day, a pioneer member (along with her family) of Kol Hamishpacha, a member of the Welcoming Committee, a member of the Chevra Kadisha, and a planner for/performer in the Purim Shpiel.
+As a kid, she attended Rodef Sholom's Religious School and was confirmed, and a decade later she and her husband Joshua were married by Rabbi Barenbaum.
+She and Joshua decided to re-join Rodef Sholom when they were looking for a synagogue affiliation to support raising their young family in a Jewish mindset.
+Since then, she has been a project coordinator for Mitzvah Day, a pioneer member (along with her family) of Kol Hamishpacha, a member of the Welcoming Committee, and a member of the Chevra Kadisha.
 Julia was also part of the adult B'nai Mitzvah class in 2013, and she continues to look for ways to deepen her Jewish practice and connection to the Rodef Sholom community.